IngAnto93/workshopUs63/README.md

 #### 3. Creating the build trigger

 To be able to run the build as you defined, you can create a build trigger that will execute any time it detects a push on the branch on which you configure it.
-You can create it running `gcloud builds triggers create` command as follow:
+You can create it running `gcloud builds triggers create` command as follows:

 	gcloud beta builds triggers create cloud-source-repositories --name build-push-image / --repo github_inganto93_workshopus63 /